 For the Web's sake, let's hope Google sticks with AMP long enough to convince publishers that the real future is speeding up their own pages and embracing a POSSE-style approach.

-- Relevant session from 2011: Publish Then Syndicate and Replicate
+- 2011: Publish Then Syndicate and Replicate

 - Documentation on syndication formats

 - 2017-11-09 Nicolas Hoizey: Medium is only an edge server of your POSSE CDN, your own blog is the origin

 - HN ibid: "Why won't a link on these platforms suffice since they have their "cards"?"